More Than 40 Hot Springs for Hikers

 Iva Bell Hot Springs, USA

-Iva Bell Hot Springs boasts the prettiest view of any I’ve seen in the Sierra in California.
+Iva Bell Hot Springs boasts the prettiest view of any I’ve seen in the Sierras in California.
 This 25-mile out-and-back starting from Reds Meadow takes hikers right past Rainbow Falls, into a verdant, fern-covered canyon, across a series of Yosemite-style granite slabs, past a series of secret waterfalls, and along a burbling, crystal-clear creek before reaching the absolutely lovely hot springs.

-Along the way, trekkers will catch some seriously epic views of craggy rock formations and towering granite cliffs off to the west.
 Nab an overnight permit for Fish Creek if you’re planning on camping at one of the juniper-lined sites here, then head up the super steep use trail and keep your eyes peeled for several secluded tubs with a view of the entire valley below.

 Jordan Hot Springs - USA

 There are plenty of hot springs in New Mexico that are easy to access, Jordan Hot Springs is not one of them.
+Before taking off into the wilderness, stay nearby in Silver City.
+The Historic Palace Hotel offers free breakfast and neighboring art galleries‚ specialty shops‚ theaters and restaurants.

 The Little Bear Canyon Trail to Jordan Hot Springs is not for the faint of heart—you’ll make up to 27 river crossings.
 It’s roughly 12 miles round-trip through the Gila National Forest, with the trail starting at Gila Cliff Dwellings National Monument Visitor Center.